DV360 Optimization Training Guide | NightJarr

 - Calculate a daily budget for your entire campaign run time.

-- Once your campaign goes live, check the optimisation view in DV360 to see if the daily spend target was reached on the first day.
+- Once your campaign goes live, check the optimization view in DV360 to see if the daily spend target was reached on the first day.

 - If you are spending the daily target amount, keep it there.